 If Parliament wants Britain to be accepted as a peacemaker in the region, bombing is the last thing we should be doing.
 And given that so many experts, military and political, have warned that air strikes will make little difference and only increase the risk to us here at home, it is depressing to see Cameron and his horde of amateurs gleefully champing at the bit.
 Corbyn’s job was to slam the brakes on.
 Instead he’s giving the Cameron war wagon a turbo boost by allowing a free vote.
 Some 50 Labour MPs, many of whom were stupid enough to vote for the Iraq war, are likely to join the Tories in the ‘yes’ lobby.
 And that will make the crucial difference.

 It’s time for Corbyn to cut the game of ring’a-ring’a’roses and start snarling.
 Otherwise he may repent at leisure in coming months as the massive grass-roots support he enjoyed melts away and the Blairite losers re-take control of the Labour party.

-Posted by Stuart Littlewood on December 1, 2015, With 1806 Reads Filed under World.
+Posted by Stuart Littlewood on December 1, 2015, With 1807 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.